-6.3.5 Model instancing
+6.3.3 Model instancing

 When the option is checked, in cases where multiple instances of the same object have to be drawn, only a single draw call is sent to the GPU.
-This means lower CPU load.
-It is suggested to always check this option.
+Uncheck this option to avoid the graphical glitches which appear on some hardware, but this may reduce the frame rate.

-6.3.6 Overhead wire
+6.3.4 Overhead wire